Ten Power Foods to Fuel Your Workout

 - Nuts: Prior to working out, a handful of nuts such as almonds, peanuts or pistachios provide a little protein to prevent getting hungry.
 Within a half hour of working out, the protein found in nuts can also help repair muscles and assist in muscle building.

-- Pumpkin seeds: Pumpkin seeds are a great source of alpha-linolenic acid, a plant form of omega-3 fatty acids which help to fight inflammation and muscle soreness.
+- Pumpkin seeds: Pumpkin seeds are a great source of alpha-linolenic acid, a plant form of omega-3 fatty acids that help to fight inflammation and muscle soreness.
 Pumpkin seeds are also good for your heart.

-- Bananas: Full of vitamins and minerals, bananas help to stimulate muscles thanks to the potassium and sodium found in this super food.
+- Bananas: Full of vitamins and minerals, bananas help to stimulate muscles thanks to the potassium and sodium found in this superfood.
 Thirty minutes before a workout, snack on a banana for a quick electrolyte boost.

 - Apple with nut butter: An apple with a tablespoon of peanut butter or nut butter provides a snack dense in nutrients and low in calories to provide just enough energy prior to a workout.
 This nutritional powerhouse contains vitamins, minerals, antioxidants plus healthy fats and protein.
 The mix of natural sugars and protein found in this snack help to release sugar slower, allowing you to stay energized for longer.

 - Rice cakes: This snack can add some readily available carbohydrates to fuel your workout.
 Add a few slices of veggies like cucumbers and peppers with some hummus or enjoy with nut butter and bananas.

 - Chia seeds: With nearly double the protein of other seeds and approximately five times the calcium of milk, chia seeds are a must to keep bones strong.
 This is a great ingredient to add to a smoothie or yogurt after a workout to provide your body with a large amount of protein, calcium and potassium.